stasm/l20n-react-experiments/readme.txt

 during the first render of the component.
 When the render is complete and the componented is mounted, we retrieve the translations asynchronously and save the result to the component's state this triggering a re-render.
+This feels rather hacky and I don't think it's a well-written React code.

-An implementation of this approach (without overlays) lives at:
+An implementation of this approach (sine args and overlays) lives at:

   http://stasm.github.io/l20n-react-experiments/mutable-state/